gs1-germany-innolab/CertifiedByGS1-I4.0-OnePager/ssi/README.md

 # SSI

-In this chapter we develop the basic protocol and verifiable credential schemas for the use cases currently considered in certified by GS1.
+Here we develop the basic protocol and verifiable credential schemas for the use cases currently considered in certified by GS1.